-George Washington and the American Declaration of Independence
+George Washington and the American Declaration of Independence (Module 9)

-The United States of America

-• 317 million population (3rd largest), by far the biggest English speaking country in the world.

-• 4th largest country in the world by surface area.

-• It is one of the world's most ethnically diverse and multicultural nations.

-• The world's undisputed superpower.

-• Major reason for the global dominance of the English language.
+- 317 million population (3 largest), by far the biggest English speaking country in the world. - 4 largest country in the world by surface area. - It is one of the world's most ethnically diverse and multicultural nations. - The world's undisputed superpower. - Major reason for the global dominance of the English language.

-Points to consider pre-lecture
+Points to consider

-•In 1492 Cristopher Columbus discovered the American continent.

-•English settlement on the eastern coast of America began with the Virginia Colony in 1607 and the Pilgrims' Plymouth Colony in 1620.

-•Britain battled with France over America and Canada, but Britain established stronger colonies.

-•The original people of America (the Indians) were being conquered and displaced.

-•The British colonies were committed to freedom and self-governance.

-•In 1776 the United States of America declared independence from Britain.
+- In 1492 Cristopher Columbus discovered the American continent. - English settlement on the eastern coast of America began with the Virginia Colony in 1607 and the Pilgrims' Plymouth Colony in 1620. - Britain battled with France over America and Canada, but Britain established stronger colonies. - The original people of America (the Indians) were being conquered and displaced. - The British colonies were committed to freedom and self-governance. - In 1776 the United States of America declared independence from Britain.